 Since the Americans were restless at the end of the war and for decades thereafter, many moved steadily westward as more land became available through grants, conquest, or by treaty.
 The result was that by the time veterans became old and infirm many of them were living on the frontier.
 When congress established the pension system for patriots, the former servicemen were required to answer a number of questions.
 One of these questions required the ex-soldier to make a list of the states in which he had resided since the war.
-The former soldier's deposition (or those of his wife and children) indicated that by 1830 more of the soldiers who requested a federal pension had left South Carolina than had remained in the state.7
+The former soldier's deposition (or those of his wife and children) indicated that by 1830 more of the state.